link2hassan/Islam-Astronomy-and-Arabic-Print/README.md

 In the 10th century, in the year 964, Iranian astronomer, Abd al-Rahman al-Sufi, wrote The Book of Fixed Stars, which describes 48 constellations.
 He was known as Azophi in Europe.
 The book contains star charts and longitude and latitude coordinates.
 He worked on correcting the earlier astronomical works, ‘The Almagest’ by the Greek scholar, Ptolemy, which was written in the 2nd century.
 The Almagest had been the most influential astronomical work available at the time.
 Al-Sufi’s monumental book aided Islamic astronomers in having precise calculations for navigating the stars.

 <param ve-image
-       label="Kitab suwar al-kawakib al-thabita (Book of the Images of the Fixed Stars) of al-Sufi" by `Abd al-Rahman al-Sufi is marked with CC0 1.0." url="https://user-images.githubusercontent.com/110464039/235957928-479d5321-20ed-4049-8403-498489e7185c.jpg">
+       label="Kitab suwar al-kawakib al-thabita (Book of the Images of the Fixed Stars) of al-Sufi by `Abd al-Rahman al-Sufi is marked with CC0 1.0." url="https://user-images.githubusercontent.com/110464039/235957928-479d5321-20ed-4049-8403-498489e7185c.jpg">